 Chattels are the furnishings (furniture/appliances) that are included in the sale price of a property.

 Most banks will lend on the purchase price (which may include chattels) or the market value, whatever is the lower of the two amounts.
 So yes, it is relatively common practice for banks to lend on the value of chattels, provided that the market value of the property (which excludes the value of chattels) supports the agreed-upon purchase price.

 Key mortgage terms

 A mortgage holiday is essentially a temporary payment pause.
 It is also known as a forbearance plan.
 It is agreed between a borrower and their lender to alleviate short term cash flow issues.
 In response to the COVID-19 pandemic in March of 2020, most local banks extended some form of payment relief to borrowers.

 The amortization of a loan is the process of spreading the principal amount plus the interest over an agreed time period (e.g. 25 years), resulting in equal payments (sometimes called instalments) that you will make every month.

 - What is debt service ratio?

-Debt service ratio (DSR) is the sum of all fixed expenses divided by your income.
-It is a tool lenders use to determine mortgage affordability.
+Your debt service ratio (“DSR”) is the sum of all fixed expenses divided by your income.
+It is a tool that lenders use to determine mortgage affordability.

 - What is loan-to-value-ratio?

-Loan-to-value-ratio (LTV) is the percentage of financing a bank will lend against your property, so a 90% loan-to-value-ratio mortgage means the bank financed 90% and required the buyer to put a 10% down payment.
+Loan-to-value-ratio (“LTV”) is the percentage of financing a bank will lend against your property, so a 90% loan-to-value-ratio mortgage means the bank financed 90% and required the buyer to contribute a 10% down payment.